smartprocure/prom-utils/README.md

 ## throughputLimiter

-Limit throughput by sleeping until the rate (units/sec) is less than or equal to `maxUnitsPerSec`.
-Units is intentionally abstract since it could represent records/sec or bytes/sec, for example.
+Limit throughput by sleeping until the rate (units/period) is less than or equal to `maxUnitsPerPeriod`.
+Units and period are intentionally abstract since it could represent records/sec or bytes/min, for example.

 **Example**